 In this short course, you’ll learn all about veterinary nursing as a career and what to expect, animal handling techniques and some great foundation nursing knowledge all about looking after hospitalised patients.
 There are no written or practical assessments to complete.
 You will complete online Learning Activities (quizzes) to test and show your knowledge.

-Once you complete this short course, we can transfer your Learning Activity results as internal credits to both the ACM20110 Certificate II in Animal Studies and ACM30110 III in Animal Studies programs.
-You won’t need to repeat any work from the course.
+Once you complete this short course, we can transfer your Learning Activity results as internal credits to both the ACM20117 Certificate II in Animal Studies and ACM30117 III in Animal Studies programs.
+You won’t need to repeat any work from the subjects that you have already done.
 You’ll cement your learning through completing the written assessments and performing work placement once you do enrol in a qualification.
 If you’re lucky enough to gain employment in a clinic to enrol on the ACM40412 Certificate IV in Veterinary Nursing, we can also apply the internal credits.

 Please note: There is no practical placement required for this course.